cdepillabout/break-time/README.md

 break-time is one of the first non-trivial Rust programs I've created, currently at around 2,500 lines (including whitespace and comments).

+The main difficulty in writing break-time was trying to find a good abstraction to deal with all the concurrent code.
+In the end, I don't feel like I was able to do this, but I created
+[an issue](https://github.com/cdepillabout/break-time/issues/5) to think of how to improve this.

 ## Contributions

 Feel free to open an issue or PR for any